 Customer Transactions - Receivables from and payables to customers include amounts due on cash and margin transactions.
 Securities owned by customers, including those that collateralize margin or other similar transactions, are not reflected in the Statement of Financial Condition.
 Customer securities transactions are recorded on a settlement date basis in the Statement of Financial Condition with the related revenue and expense reported on a trade date basis.
 Receivables from customers are generally fully secured by securities held in the customer accounts.
-To the extent that margin loans and other receivables from customers are not fully collateralized by customer securities, management estimates and records the amount of expected credit losses as an allowance for credit losses.
+To the extent that margin loans and other receivables from customers are not fully collateralized by customer securities, management estimates and records the amount of expected credit losses as an allowance for credit losses by applying the collateral maintenance practical expedient in estimating an allowance for credit losses for margin loans.
 When establishing this allowance, management considers a number of factors, including its ability to collect from the customer or the customer's advisor and the Company's historical experience in collecting on such transactions.
-The Company applies the practical expedient based on collateral maintenance provisions in estimating an allowance for credit losses for margin loans.

 Securities Owned -Securities owned are carried at fair value and are recorded on a trade-date basis.
-The Company holds municipal obligations classified as trading securities and had maturities greater than ten years.
 The Company also owns preferred and common stock of the Depository Trust Clearing Corporation ("DTCC") and other various securities.
-Additional detail of securities owned as of June 30, 2023, is provided within Note 6.
+Additional detail of securities owned as of December 31, 2023, is provided within Note 6.